Apple Butter Palmiers

 Before I leave on vacation though, I’m going over to my parents to celebrate Mother’s Day.
 You may be planning brunch for Mom.

 I’m actually making Mom dinner with my pork wonton soup, but that doesn’t mean brunch is out of the question.

-I’m personally a sweet brunch girl; I’d rather have pastries and doughnuts than frittatas or a spring salad.
+I’m personally a sweet brunch girl; I’d rather have puff pastry Danish and doughnuts than frittatas or a spring salad.